CoinSpot Review 2023: Is It Safe & Trustworthy?

 - Enter in the amount of AUD to spend.

-- Review the amount of digital assets to receive and the CoinSpot trading fee incurred.
+- Review the number of digital assets to receive and the CoinSpot trading fee incurred.

 - Click “confirm buy”.